 Ormond Beach

+The Ormond Beach facility is located within City of Oxnard in Ventura County, where many persons of color and low-income populations work in high outdoor exposure agricultural areas.
+The facility is situated within an area that is designated as a disadvantaged community on the Office of Environmental Health and Hazard Assessment’s CalEnviroScreen 3.0 Map (OEHHA, 2018).
+According to the CalEnviroScreen, the facility is located in a census tract considered by the State of California to have a higher pollution burden than 98% of other areas in the state.

 Public comments were heard at the State Water Board meeting on November 19, 2019, following the SACCWIS’s presentation on the August 23, 2019 SACCWIS Report.
 A representative from GenOn informed the State Water Board that GenOn and the City Manager of Oxnard were in negotiations regarding demolition and remediation plans in Agreement Number (No.) A-8207: Agreement for Demolition and Remediation of the Ormond Beach Generating Station for consideration by the Oxnard City Council.

 Agreement No. A-8207 establishes a timeline and financial plan for the demolition and remediation of Ormond Beach, funded by GenOn up to $25 million, if the State Water Board approves a compliance date extension through 2023.
 On January 21, 2020, the Oxnard City Council unanimously approved and authorized the Mayor to execute Agreement No. A-8207 (City Council of Oxnard Meeting Minutes, 2020).
 A representative of the Oxnard City Council spoke to this approved agreement at the January 23, 2020 SACCWIS meeting.
 The representative shared the City Council’s support for SACCWIS Alternative 4, which would extend the compliance date of Ormond Beach Units 1 and 2 for three years until December 31, 2023.